-Are you struggling to see how currents flow in a circuit?
+Are you struggling to understand circuits and see how currents flow?

-I wrote this email based on a recent event.
+I wrote this based on an interaction I had with Gary.

 And maybe it can help you.

-My test subject is an adult British gentleman with no electronics background whatsoever.
+And I used Gary as my test subject.
+He’s an adult British gentleman with no electronics background whatsoever.

 He told me that if he could understand this, then anyone could.